Research suggests that irritable bowel syndrome (IBS) affects about

 Another thing to keep in mind is that CBD may interact with some medications.
 Be sure to talk with your doctor before trying CBD.
 This can help you avoid unpleasant side effects or drug interactions.

-If you’re pregnant or breastfeeding, don’t take CBD.
+If you’re pregnant or nursing, don’t take CBD.

 Is CBD good for IBS?